KSL cells

 Kit (CD117) is the receptor of Stem Cell Factor.
 Sca-1 is a murine hematopoietic stem cell antigen.
 Lin is a series of lineage marker antigens that identify mature murine blood cells.

-Hematopoitic stem cells are of interest because of their ability to self-renew and differentiate into every types of blood cell.
+Hematopoietic stem cells are of interest because of their ability to self-renew and differentiate into every types of blood cell.
 Transplantation of these cells in the bone marrow can be used to treat leukemia and other diseases of the blood and immune system.
 Murine/mouse cells lines are used as a model to research treatments before they are tested on humans.